From Clinton, Ontario

 In 1991, he launched a comic book, Palookaville, with Montreal publisher Drawn and Quarterly.

-He has illustrated and designed a new, deluxe edition of Stephen Leacock‘s Sunshine Sketches of a little Town (the Human of Small Town too).
+He has illustrated and designed a new, deluxe edition of Stephen Leacock‘s Sunshine Sketches of a little Town (People of Small Town).

-Seth has won a number of industry awards throughout is career, and in 2011 was honoured by being the first cartoonist to win the literary Harbourfront Festival Prize.
+Seth has won a number of industry awards throughout his career, and in 2011 was honoured by being the first cartoonist to win the literary Harbourfront Festival Prize.

 Seth lives in Guelph, Ontario, with his wife Tania and their two cats in an old house he has named “Inkwell’s End”.